nhsconnect/nhslogin/src/interface-spec-doc-3.md

 - [OpenID Connect Core Specification](https://openid.net/specs/openid-connect-core-1_0.html), s3.1.3.4
 - [RFC6749 - The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749), s5.2

 If the Token Request is invalid or unauthorized, the Platform constructs the error response.
-The parameters of the Token Error Response are defined as in Section 5.2 of [OAuth 2.0 RFC6749](https://tools.ietf.org/html/rfc6749).
+The parameters of the Token Error Response are defined as in [OAuth 2.0 RFC6749](https://tools.ietf.org/html/rfc6749), s5.2.
 The HTTP response body uses the application/json media type with HTTP response code of 400.

 The following is a non-normative example Token Error Response: